range-et/K-Means/Readme.md

 For visualization purposes, The following external packages are used
 - Numpy (to generate a list only, not for processing)
-- Matplotlib (For visualizing graphs)
+- Matplotlib (For visualizing stuff)

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install packages.